Fafnir for the Common New Britain Man

 October 1, 2008

-Being married to a woman who grew up in New Britain from the tender age of two until I married her and “rescued” her 29 years later, I hold an oddly special place in my heart for this somewhat struggling post-industrial town.
-It’s not just that my very first museum is here (The New Britain Industrial Museum visit here) or that my in-laws are still keepin’ it “Hard-Hittin’ New Brit’in” real… it’s that New Britainites are seriously proud of their town, and that’s charming.
+Being married to a woman who grew up in New Britain from the tender age of two until I married her 29 years later, I hold an oddly special place in my heart for this somewhat struggling post-industrial town.
+It’s not just that my very first museum is here (The New Britain Industrial Museum) or that my in-laws are still keepin’ it “Hard-Hittin’ New Bri’in” real… it’s that New Britainites are seriously proud of their town, and that’s charming.
 Well, a lot of them are anyway.

-Constantly under barrage from the negatives that blight the town (scant jobs, heroin, crime, general disrepair), there are some real gems amongst the detritus.
+Constantly under barrage from the negatives that blight the town in 2008 (scant jobs, heroin, crime, general disrepair), there are some real gems amongst the detritus.
 The New Britain Museum of American Art is, quite simply, great.
-(Though I’ve yet to devote a blog-worthy visit yet.)
-The Frederick Law Olmsted designed Walnut Hill Park is beautiful and there are a few other museums in town, including the, shall I say, interesting Youth Museum (CTMQ Visit here) that shares the Library’s parking lot.
+The Frederick Law Olmsted designed Walnut Hill Park is beautiful and there are a few other museums in town, including the, shall I say, interesting Youth Museum that shares the Library’s parking lot.
 Not to mention the culturally interesting Broad Street, where English is a fifth language to Polish, Serbian, Croatian, and Spanish.
-(Crazy CTMQ visit here.)

 I’ve been looking to hit as many weekday-only museums as I can during lunch.
 Of course they must be small and fairly near my office.
 The Local History Room tucked away on the second floor of the New Britain Public Library certainly fits the bill.
 It calls itself a room – and it’s definitely just a room.
 A small room at that.